 12. Synchrony: Savings Account

 Synchrony’s high yield Savings offers a high yield on on all balances.

 The account comes with an optional ATM card, which lets you withdraw money from an ATM.
 Synchrony will also refund up to $5.00 per statement cycle for any fees incurred when making withdrawals.

 The account can be accessed via Synchrony’s mobile app, installed on phoned and tablets regardless of whether they’re Android or iOS.
 The app supports mobile check deposit, fingerprint, or face recognition access and even integrates with Siri and Google Assistant.

 13. Varo: Savings Account

-The Varo Savings Account’s APY is 0.20% to start, but if you meet a series of requirements this APY will increase to 3.00%, making it one of the best high yield savings account rates.
+The Varo Savings Account overall has a solid APY, but if you meet a series of requirements this APY will increase to 3.00%, making it one of the best high yield savings account rates.

 If you also have a Varo bank account, you can use their automatic savings tools to grow your savings without too much effort.
 From saving a percentage of your pay to using round-ups, Varo makes it easy to save money.

 Vio Bank’s High Yield Online Savings Account offers a high yield APY on all balances.